M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Experiments

-Each distributional metric can be computed using an underlying distance \(d\).
+Each metric can be computed using an underlying distance \(d\).
 Potential options include rendering-based metrics such as root mean squared error (RMSE), peak signal-to-noise ratio (PSNR), and structural similarity index measure (SSIM)~\cite{SSIM04}.
-PSNR measures the reconstruction quality of images, while SSIM predicts perceived similarity.
-Since higher values in PSNR and SSIM correspond to greater similarity, we negate these values -- resulting in NegPSNR and NegSSIM, respectively -- to make them plausible distance functions\footnote{Although NegPSNR and NegSSIM may not strictly meet the criteria for distance metrics (\eg, violating positivity), they suffice to provide useful relative distance measures for material distributional metrics.}.
-To directly assess the distance between two BRDFs without relying on renderings, we also introduce the following BRDF-L1 distance:
+Since higher values in PSNR and SSIM correspond to greater similarity, we negate these values -- resulting in NegPSNR and NegSSIM, respectively -- to make them plausible distance functions To directly assess the distance between two BRDFs without relying on renderings, we also introduce the following BRDF L1 distance:

 For further background on the image-based metrics and validation of the proposed material distributional metrics, please refer to \cref{sec:Metric Details} in the supplementary.